confluentinc/examples/cloud-etl/docs/index.rst

 Caution
 =======

-This demo uses real cloud resources, including that of |ccloud|, AWS Kinesis or RDS, and one of the cloud storage providers.
+This demo uses real cloud resources, including that of |ccloud|, AWS Kinesis or RDS Postgres, and one of the cloud storage providers.
 To avoid unexpected charges, carefully evaluate the cost of resources before launching the demo and ensure all resources are destroyed after you are done running it.

 =============